-Last Updated on 3rd July 2020 by Sophie Nadeau
+Last Updated on 27th June 2024 by Sophie Nadeau

 Latin is a beautiful Romance language from which many of our languages in Europe stem from today.
 Latin quotes can be found all over the place from mottos to car stickers and so if you’re looking for some Latin words and sayings to use yourself, then you’ve come to the right place.

-Disregarding this, it is also the root for most medical and law words in the English language.
+Disregarding this, it is also the root for most medical, plant, and law words in the English language.
 Nevertheless, the most important aspect of learning Latin is ‘those who cannot remember the past are doomed to repeat it’.
-The Romans were great innovators; they gave us sewers, concrete and high rise apartment blocks.

-However, they also had slaves, misogyny was rife and not everyone was allowed to vote.
 We can learn a lot about how to and how to not run a society from the Romans.
 And what better way to understand a group of people than by understanding their language?
 So here are my top Latin words and phrases:

 #1 Carpe Diem